mcjazzyfunky/js-surface/README.md

 It also provides a reference implementation of that API (internally based electively on "React" or the fabulous "dio.js" library).
-Be aware that jsSurface is currently only for research purposes, it's currently meant to be used in real-world applications.
+Be aware that jsSurface is currently only for research purposes, it's currently NOT meant to be used in real-world applications.

 You may ask: What's wrong with the original React API - React's API itself does only consist of a few functions and classes, isn't that minimal